 Question 3.
 Find pictures of beautiful things you have seen or heard of.

 Question 4.
 Write a paragraph about beauty.
 Use your own ideas along with the ideas in the poem.
 (You may discuss your ideas with your partner.)

 Answer: “Beauty lies in the eyes of the beholder.”

 The statement is true to its core.
-Beauty is how you perceive it.
-Everything is nature is beautiful.
+Beauty is how you perceive things.
+Everything in nature is beautiful.
 Every insect, tree, plant, human, mountain, river, rain, soil – all of them are beautiful in their own ways.
-It depends on the person who sees it, whether he/she considers it to have beauty or not.
+It depends on the person who sees it, whether he/she considers it to be full of beauty or not.